 Critical skills needed to succeed in the highly competitive global materials workforce have changed dramatically in the past few decades, and continue to rapidly evolve.

-Georgia Tech has received NSF funding to develop innovations in computing, mathematics, material science, and manufacturing in order to accelerate the creation of new high performance materials for applications.
-The program, entitled From Learning, Analytics and Materials to Entrepreneurship and Leadership Doctoral Traineeship Program (FLAMEL), will support a number of doctoral students over a five year period from 2014 onward.
+Georgia Tech received NSF funding to develop innovations in computing, mathematics, material science, and manufacturing in order to accelerate the creation of new high performance materials for applications.
+The 2014-2019 IGERT program, entitled From Learning, Analytics and Materials to Entrepreneurship and Leadership Doctoral Traineeship Program (FLAMEL), supported a number of doctoral students over a five year period.